-Over the years I have slightly changed my “modus operandi” and I can say that what I have been doing for years now is trying to talk as much as possible with the client or the art director who will have to approve the design.
-When you embark on a new project it is a bit like being in a couple – the more you talk to your partner, the better things will go 🙂
+Over the years, I have slightly changed my “modus operandi”, and I can say that what I have been doing for years now is trying to talk as much as possible with the client or the art director who will have to approve the design.
+When you embark on a new project, it is a bit like being in a couple – the more you talk to your partner, the better things will go 🙂

 I leave nothing to chance.
 I try to have a confrontation with the client more than once and in several rounds.
 I summarize the concepts, ask for anything that could be useful to create the design, and outline the fundamental concepts.
-This way, when I present the design there will be no surprises.
+This way, when I present the design, there will be no surprises.
 Of course, there is the part of interpretation and details that the customer will only see once the draft is in hand, but there will be no big surprises that will upset expectations.
 Everything is discussed and approved first.

 First of all, once I have spoken with the client, I send a written concept about what I thought of that project: the subjects, the composition, an idea of color palette, and an atmosphere that I would like to express.
-In this first phase together with the customer we discuss and modify the concept until we are both satisfied.
+In this first phase, together with the customer, we discuss and modify the concept until we are both satisfied.
 The more we talk and discuss, the more chances there are of being on the same page and not having problems in the approval phase.

-My advice is to always ask the customer what he has in mind, if you have any doubts ask, then ask for confirmation, then recap.
+My advice is always to ask the customer what he has in mind.
+If you have any doubts – ask, then ask for confirmation, then recap.
 The fewer things left to chance, the fewer problems you will have in the approval phase.